How to Prevent Oil Leakage from KitchenAid Stand Mixer

 Overusing a mixer, and not allowing it to cool completely between uses, can also cause this to occur.

-If none of these methods work, the the only way to stop this completely is to take the mixer to an Authorized Service Facility.
+If none of these methods work, the only way to stop this completely is to take the mixer to an Service Locator Facility.
 A servicer will take out all old grease, repack with new grease and replace the gasket.

 - This is entirely up to the consumer – oil leakage will not harm the mixer.